 Photo by Shutterstock

-The ambitious new schedule, which starts rolling out in spring of 2022, includes routes where United has little or no competition from other U.S. carriers, according to Patrick Quayle, senior vice president of international network and alliances.
-At a press briefing attended by AFAR, he acknowledged that United’s new timetable includes some “new and unexpected places,” adding that “we want to return travel to being fun.”
+The ambitious new schedule, which kicks off this month, includes routes where United has little or no competition from other U.S. carriers, noted Quayle.
+At a press briefing attended by AFAR this past fall, when United first unveiled the expansion plans, he acknowledged that United’s new timetable includes some “new and unexpected places,” adding that “we want to return travel to being fun.”

-In addition to increasing unique leisure destinations, United will boost flights from U.S. gateways to European cities that include Berlin, Dublin, Rome, Munich, and Milan.
-It will also revive plans for seven new international routes that were suspended when the pandemic hit.
+In addition to increasing unique leisure destinations, United will boost flights from U.S. gateways to European cities where it already has a presence.

-The emphasis on leisure locales is in part a reflection of the fact that business travel is still lagging well behind prepandemic levels, but Quayle also noted that some of the countries where it’s expanding also have a strong “VFR” (visiting friends and relatives) market, such as Portugal.
-Quayle noted that next year, United “will have the most flights between the U.S. and Portugal of all North American carriers.”
+The emphasis on leisure locales is in part a reflection of the fact that business travel is still lagging behind prepandemic levels, but Quayle also said that some of the countries where it’s expanding also have a strong “VFR” (visiting friends and relatives) market, such as Portugal.
+Quayle noted that in 2022, United “will have the most flights between the U.S. and Portugal of all North American carriers.”

-All of United’s new, expanded, and renewed flights are now available to book at United.com, with the exception of Amman, which is expected to become available for bookings in the coming weeks.
+All of United’s new, expanded, and renewed flights are now available to book at United.com.

-Travelers inspired by United’s new routes should be aware that international travel requirements and restrictions continue to evolve throughout the pandemic.
+Travelers inspired by United’s new routes should be aware that international travel requirements and restrictions continue to evolve.
 Check the U.S. State Department’s detailed COVID-19 travel information and country-specific advisories, which are updated regularly.
 We often cross-check these references with entry requirements that are published by each individual country’s foreign or public health affairs office for the latest.

-Additionally, all international passengers age two and older flying into the U.S. (including returning U.S. citizens and permanent residents) must provide proof of a negative COVID-19 test procured within three days before boarding their flight to the United States.
+Additionally, all international passengers age two and older flying into the U.S. (including returning U.S. citizens and permanent residents) must provide proof of a negative COVID-19 test procured within one day before boarding their flight to the United States.

 The CDC also has detailed recommendations for travel during the pandemic, both for vaccinated and unvaccinated travelers.